Ferdi265/wl-mirror/README.md

   of the `-S` option to interactively present on Sway.
   This script is especially useful when binding the `wl-present` subcommands to keyboard shortcuts.
+- [`release.sh`](scripts/release.sh) Generates a release tar ball for the currently checked out commit if there's a release tag on it.

 ## Dependencies